pustooc/proj-finger-vein-recognition/README.md

 # Finger vein authentication with a custom CNN

-A CNN with fully custom architecture is trained to authenticate users via finger veins.
+A CNN is built with a fully custom architecture, then trained to authenticate users via finger veins.
 The focus is on low compute requirements.

 To note:
 - Accuracy is the only reported metric for benchmarking, but the full confusion matrix can be used for debugging.
 Size would be 100 * 2 (for 100 users)